William Shatner's Success and Achievements in Timeline

 In 2011, McGill University awarded William Shatner an honorary Doctorate of Letters.

-In 2017, Stan Lee's "God Woke" by Lee and Mariano and Fabian Nicieza, published by Shatner Singularity, won the 2017 Independent Publisher Book Awards' Outstanding Books of the Year Independent Voice Award.
+In 2017, Stan Lee's "God Woke", a graphic novel published by Shatner Singularity, won the Independent Publisher Book Awards' Outstanding Books of the Year Independent Voice Award.

 In May 2018, William Shatner was granted an honorary Doctorate of Letters by the New England Institute of Technology.

-On October 13, 2021, William Shatner participated in Blue Origin's NS-18 sub-orbital human spaceflight, traveling on the RSS First Step.
-At 90 years old, he became the oldest person to fly into space, experiencing the overview effect.
+On October 13, 2021, William Shatner participated in Blue Origin's second sub-orbital human spaceflight, Blue Origin NS-18, traveling on the RSS First Step.
+At 90 years old, he became the oldest person to fly into space.
+He described experiencing the overview effect during his spaceflight.

-In 2021, at age 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to do so and experiencing the overview effect.
+In 2021, at the age of 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to do so at that time.

-In 2025, William Shatner will receive a Special Lifetime Achievement Saturn Award.
+In 2025, William Shatner was honored with a Special Lifetime Achievement Saturn Award.